 The Planning Commission accepted citizens' applications and formed an Ad Hoc Work Group to explore developing amendments to the Nye Beach Design Review code.
-The Ad Hoc Work Group consists of the following Nye Beach residents or property owners: Wendy Engler, Kathy Cleary, Jody George, Michael Franklin, and Don Huster.
+The Ad Hoc Work Group consists of the following Nye Beach residents or property owners: Wendy Engler, Kathy Cleary, Jody George, Michael Franklin, Don Huster, and Karen Wilson.

 Adopting Ordinance No. 1865 (December 2003)

 Newport Municipal Code Chapter 14.30 ("Design Review Standards")